If you’re on the hunt for the best lentil recipes, you’re in for a delicious treat.

 Lentil carrot salad with shaved almonds

-Our carrot lentil salad is a delicious and aromatic recipe with tender boiled carrotsfragrant ground cumin, canned lentils, and other simple ingredients.
+Our carrot lentil salad is a delicious and aromatic recipe with tender boiled carrotsfragrant ground cumin, and canned lentils.

 This lentil soup is perfect as an everyday dinner and a makeahead meal, as you can store it for up to 4 days in the refrigerator and up to 3 months in the freezer.

-It’s made with green lentils and a onepot method; serve it with a slice of toasted bread for a balanced protein-packed dinner.
+It’s made with green lentils using a onepot method.
+Serve it with a slice of toasted bread for an Italianinspired dinner.

 9. Lentil hummus

-Try this easy and creamy lentil dip if you’re looking for a dip with your appetizer or vary your hummus routine.
+Try this easy and creamy lentil dip if you want a dip with your plant-based appetizer or vary your hummus routine.

 10. Stuffed zucchini boats